KitBaroness/CosmVerseFlex/README.md

 README.md
 ==========
 ## Introduction
-FlexNet Application is a robust web application leveraging Kotlin with Javalin for serving web content and handling backend logic, integrated with Rust for data processing and shell scripts for automation.
+F2T Application is a robust web application leveraging Kotlin with Javalin for serving web content and handling backend logic, integrated with Rust for data processing and shell scripts for automation.
 The project's core lies in its ability to efficiently process data while offering a user-friendly interface.
-  * This FlexNet Application is a simple Kotlin-based web project using Javalin to serve a web page and handle backend logic.
+  * This F2T Application is a simple Kotlin-based web project using Javalin to serve a web page and handle backend logic.
-  * The project includes a `Flexnet.kt` Kotlin file as the main class and a `home.html` file for the frontend.
+  * The project includes a `F2T.kt` Kotlin file as the main class and a `home.html` file for the frontend.

 #### Prerequisites
 -------------